CometTools/Packages/README.md

 This repository contains all library packages maintained and in use by Comet.Tools.
 Included are libraries to facilitate communication with other open-source application's APIs, utilities, etc.

-All packages are available on LunaTool's [verified publisher pub](https://pub.dev/publishers/comet.tools).
+All packages are available on Comet.Tool's [verified publisher pub](https://pub.dev/publishers/comet.tools).

 ## Issues